 A shutdown will more likely have a direct effect on contracts that are incrementally funded or contracts that were awarded before funds became available and that were subject to FAR 52.232-18, the Availability of Funds clause.
-For these contracts, continued performance will very likely depend on the Government's ability to obligate funds after December 8th.
+For these contracts, continued performance will very likely depend on the Government's ability to obligate funds after the beginning of the shutdown.